devadeboye/devadeboye/README.md

 ### Hi there 👋
-Software engineer with valuable experience in various development cycles, able to architect, design and implement backend APIs.
-Proficient with NodeJs, NestJs, Typescript, JavaScript, Python and several other tools with valuable cloud experience using Amazon web services.
-I can work with both Relational and NoSQL databases.
+I am an Engineer with a good understanding of design patterns, algorithms and data structure and I love building things.
+I work with Nodejs, NestJs, React, JavaScript, TypeScript, Python and many other tools and can work with both SQL and NoSQL databases.

 <!--
 **devadeboye/devadeboye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.